anushaanumula/awsp-poc/README.md

 - **AI insights** – heuristic predictions and recommended actions for the selected site
 - **Task workflow** – create, view and remove tasks; tasks are persisted in local storage
 - **Impact tracking** – each task records the site's impact type for quick reference
+- **RAN sector table** – each row includes a Create Task shortcut for the selected sector
 - **Simulated real-time KPI updates** – dashboard periodically refreshes the top KPIs without a backend server